bizon/selling-partner-api-sdk/clients/vendor-direct-fulfillment-orders-api-v1/README.md

 # `vendor-direct-fulfillment-orders-api-v1`

-The Selling Partner API for Direct Fulfillment Orders provides programmatic access to a direct fulfillment vendor&#39;s order data.
+The Selling Partner API for Direct Fulfillment Orders provides programmatic access to a direct fulfillment vendor's order data.

 ## Installing